Woolverine94/biniou/README.md

 [https://127.0.0.1:7860](https://127.0.0.1:7860) or [https://127.0.0.1:7860/?__theme=dark](https://127.0.0.1:7860/?__theme=dark) for dark theme (recommended) <br/>
 ... or replace 127.0.0.1 by ip of your container

+> [!Note]
-><u>Note :</u> to save storage space, the previous container launch command defines common shared volumes for all biniou containers and ensure that the container auto-restart in case of OOM crash.
+> To save storage space, the previous container launch command defines common shared volumes for all biniou containers and ensure that the container auto-restart in case of OOM crash.
 Remove `--restart` and `-v` arguments if you didn't want these behaviors.<br/>

 ---